 The Benefits of a Family Meeting:

 - Pause to connect.
-In the midst of everything that may be going on individually with work, school, friends, extracurriculars, health, etc., it’s easy to disengage and disconnect with one another even though you live in the same home.
+There’s a lot that may be going on individually.
+Work, school, friends, extracurriculars, health, the list goes on.
+It’s easy to disengage and disconnect with one another even though you live in the same home.

 - Be on the same page.
 Meetings ensure that everyone understands the direction the family is moving in.
 They also help to eliminate misunderstandings and miscommunication.